 - The character and suitability test is not concerned with punishment, reward or redemption, but with whether there is a risk to the public or a risk that there may be damage to the reputation of the profession

 - No one has the right to be admitted as a solicitor and it is for the applicant to discharge the burden of satisfying the test of character and suitability

 The central feature of the test is the reputation of the profession.
 The court must place far greater weight on the collective reputation of the profession than on any personal misfortune which might arise from refusal to enrol or admit, no matter how much personal sympathy the judge may have for the student or trainee solicitor.
-Any applicant should carefully bear that case law in mind when making submissions to the SRA or appealing an SRA decision on enrolment or admission.
+Any applicant should carefully bear that case law in mind when making submissions to the SRA or appealing an SRA decision on admission.